Grand Opening and Ribbon Cutting Ceremony Information

 Please note: DeKalb Chamber cannot guarantee a set number of attendees.
 We encourage you to do additional outreach to ensure there is a good mixture of attendees.

-HELPFUL HINTSIf your business or firm is new to DeKalb, getting the public acquainted with your firm, location, products or service and various forms should be your primary objective.
+If your business or firm is new to DeKalb, getting the public acquainted with your firm, location, products or service, and various forms should be your primary objective.
 The news media, of course, and various forms of advertising will play a vital role in helping you to accomplish this.

 However, many new firms believe that some type of official opening, an open house, dedication or ribbon-cutting ceremony, serves a two-fold purpose of introducing them to the community and helping to build goodwill and understanding among the general public.

-The success of whatever type of event you decide on depends upon your ability to be a good promoter, good host and a bit of a showman.
+The success of whatever type of event you decide on depends upon your ability to be a good promoter, a good host, and a bit of a showman.
 The main idea is to attract people to your place of business and then to keep them interested and entertained while there.

 PRIVATE OR PUBLIC OPENINGS: Many firms hold two openings, one for special guests and a second for the general public.
-This of course, depends on your type of business, size of your building and what you feel is best for your own firm.
+This, of course, depends on your type of business, the size of your building, and what you feel is best for your own firm.

 PUBLICITY: Promotion should be started well ahead of the event.
 The way to achieve good coverage is the same as for any other publicity campaign — well-prepared deadlines.
-Follow up stories should be as well-planned as those preceding the event and the news media should take part in the event.
-Interest in an opening may be stimulated through newspaper ads, spot radio announcements, outdoor signs, window displays and direct mail.
-A blanket invitation may be extended through newspaper ads, radio spots or signs at the site of the business.
+Follow-up stories should be as well-planned as those preceding the event and the news media should take part in the event.
+Interest in an opening may be stimulated through newspaper ads, spot radio announcements, outdoor signs, window displays, and direct mail.
+A blanket invitation may be extended through newspaper ads, radio spots, or signs at the site of the business.
 The invitation may be mailed to selected guests.
 Inserts in pay envelopes can be used to invite employees and tell them to bring their friends and families.
-In case the new location is difficult to dine, include maps or directions telling guests how to find you.
+In case the new location is difficult to dine in, include maps or directions telling guests how to find you.

 B. Hosts: Employees or staff members often are used to greet your guests.
 Consider having guests sign a guest book or having name tags, and your hosts will help manage these processes.